linlinxza/Windows-7-Full-Theme-KDE-Plasma-only-/README.md

 If using KDE Neon, git will have to be manually installed under sudo like so: apt install git -y

+If using any Arch based system, Grub will have to be set up manually for the 7 Plymouth theme.
+Adding 'splash' (without quotes) to the Grub parameters and running update-grub under sudo should be enough.

 -----------------------------------------------------------------------------------------------------------------------------

 It will copy everything to the specified system directories required to make this theme work.